Headstone Transcriptions

 I do not wish to offend anyone by listing this information on the website, as the work is done with the best intentions of providing vital information to family historians.
 All the information shown here is on public display at the respective cemeteries.

 I have made every effort to be as accurate as possible.
-If you find any errors or omissions, please
+If you find any errors, please CLICK HERE

 If you would like to provide information on family or leave a query on the Oz Burials Message Board, please click on the link below.